 2. Neurogenesis

-In specific parts of the brain—most notably the hippocampus, essential for learning and memory—new neurons can be generated even in adulthood (a process called neurogenesis).britannica
+In specific parts of the brain—most notably the hippocampus, essential for learning and memory—new neurons can be generated even in adulthood (a process called neurogenesis).

 3. Cortical Remapping